czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 ## **9. Amazon**

-Reading reviews left by customers is a great way of doing research.
-Go to Amazon, find some books in your niche and read the reviews.
-This can be used as inspiration for your copywriting content.
+Reading your customer's reviews is a great way of doing research.
+Go through the reviews and use them as inspiration for your copywriting content.

+Also, you could go to Amazon, find some books in your business niche and read the reviews.

 ## **10. Surveys**

 When creating surveys for research, make sure your questions include qualitative data.
 Qualitative data doesn’t involve numbers and usually involves open-ended questions that analyze consumer behaviours.

-You can email your surveys, find people to complete them on social media or by adding them to your website.
+You can email your surveys to customers on social media or by adding them to your website.

 Offering a reward in exchange for completing the survey is a good way of persuading people to take part.